-The channel has more than 10 million followers, with a total view of 15 billion, and 890 posts, with an average view of 17 million.
+By January of 2020, the channel of Ryan ToysReview has more than 23 million followers, with a total view of 36 billion, and over 1,600 posts, with an average view of 4.3 million.

 The highest number of views from one of his videos is over 900m, and the lowest is 6,000.
 Wow, we can see how fast this channel has grown during the past 3 years, from the ground up.

 The average number of views of the latest 10 videos is 2 million, which represents how his videos have been doing recently.

 His average view counts to subscribers is super high—over 160 percent.
 It means a lot of non-subscribers also watched his video.
 More information on SocialBook reveals that his like per video is around 11.6k.

 According to the article, the video that got him popular is that “100 toys from Pixar’s ‘Cars’ series.”
 So I took a look at his Top Performance Video.